-You will need MyMathLab access that lasts at least through the second week of December.
+You will need MyMathLab access that lasts at least through the first week of December.
+(18-week access is sufficient.)

 Please do not, under any circumstances, come to class if you are even slightly sick or have any symptoms that make you think you might possibly be sick, no matter what type of illness.
 Let me know, and I will make arrangements for you to be able to get the material that is being covered on the day that you are out due to illness.